folio-org/stripes-cli/doc/user-guide.md

 ### Environment setup

+The easiest way to manage all the apps within a plaform is with a [Yarn workspace](https://yarnpkg.com/lang/en/docs/workspaces/).
+The CLI will create one for you and install UI modules with its own `workspace` command.

 From a suitable directory, run the following:
 ```
-stripes platform create
+stripes workspace
 ```

-After prompting for modules, the `platform create` command will generate a directory named "stripes", clone all the selected modules, and install their dependencies.
-If no platform (like `stripes-sample-platform`) was chosen during module selection, a platform named `stripes-dev-platform` will be generated.
-A local Stripes platform configuration (`stripes.config.js.local`) will be generated for each platform in the directory, as well as a `.stripesclirc` file referencing it.
+After prompting for modules, the `workspace` command will generate a directory named "stripes", clone all the selected modules, and install their dependencies.
+For any platforms chosen during module selection, such as `stripes-sample-platform`, a local Stripes configuration (`stripes.config.js.local`) will be generated.

-If a directory other than "stripes" is desired, pass the desired name to the command:
+If a directory other than "stripes" is desired, use the `--dir` option.
 ```
-stripes platform create temp1
+stripes workspace --dir temp
 ```

 To skip the interactive module selection and just include everything, pass `all` to the `--modules` option.
 ```
-stripes platform create --modules all
+stripes workspace --modules all
 ```

-By default, `platform create` will include a package.json defining a Yarn workspace in the newly created directory.
-This simplifies dependency installation and management.
-A workspace is not required to create a platform and can be omitted with the `--no-workspace` option.

 *Note about workspaces:* Although similar in that both "workspace" and "platform" may be used to mean "development environment", they are both independent things.
-A Yarn workspace is a method for managing a dependencies in a development environment, whereas a FOLIO platform defines a collection of Stripes modules configured for FOLIO.
-One workspace can contain multiple platforms and a platform can exist without a workspace.
+A Yarn workspace is a method for managing a dependencies across multiple modules, whereas a FOLIO platform defines a collection of Stripes modules configured for FOLIO.
+One workspace may contain multiple platforms.
+Also, a platform can exist without a Yarn workspace.

+### Creating a platform

+If you selected a platform such as `stripes-sample-platform` or `folio-testing-platform` at the time of creating a workspace, you are all set.
+Refer to `stripes.config.js` and `package.json` of the [Stripes Sample Platform](https://github.com/folio-org/stripes-sample-platform) if you wish to create a platform manually.

-### Running the platform
+### Running a platform

-After creating a platform, you can immediately serve it up.
+After creating a workspace with a selected platform, you can immediately serve it up.
 Change directories to your platform and run `stripes serve`.

 ```
 cd stripes/stripes-sample-platform